Pair Taken To Trauma Center After Car Plunges Into Hunterdon County Pond (PHOTOS)

-Two people were rescued and taken to a trauma center after their car veered off a Hunterdon County roadway and plunged into a pond early Monday morning, authorities said.
+Two people were rescued and taken to a trauma center with serious injuries after their car veered off a Hunterdon County roadway and plunged into a pond early Monday morning, authorities said.

-The Three Bridges Volunteer Fire Co. responded to the crash off Higginsville Road in Readington and found the trapped victims around 7:30 a.m., the squad said.
+The Whitehouse Rescue Squad responded with local police to the crash off Higginsville Road in Readington and found the trapped victims around 7:30 a.m., the squad said.

 The crash occurred near the intersection with Niki's Way, initial reports said.

-Emergency crews used water rescue techniques to safely extricate the pair, who were then taken to a local trauma center for further evaluation.
+WRS used water rescue techniques to safely extricate the pair before transporting them to a local trauma center for treatment of serious injuries.

+The Three Bridges Volunteer Fire Company also responded to assist with traffic control, WRS said.

 Scroll down to view additional photos from the crash scene.